xellio/pxl/README.md

 No, probably not - But it looks good

 ## Warning
-Encoding too lage files can freeze your computer
+Encoding too lage files can freeze your computer (depending on your hardware)

 ## Installation
 ```